gfk-ba/meteor-mailgun-api/README.md

 Feel free to add more wrapper methods and submit them via pull request.
 The instance of the npm module lives in Mailgun.api so use that for calling methods in https://github.com/1lobby/mailgun-js

+There is a example application deployed at [meteor.com](http://mailgun-api-example.meteor.com) [source](https://github.com/gfk-ba/meteor-mailgun-api-example)

 Installation
 ------------
 Install this package using [Meteorite](https://github.com/oortcloud/meteorite/):